athomasq/athomasq.github.io/essays/investing-in-public.md

 *If you don't know the mark at the table, it's probably you.*

 I spend a lot of time thinking about edge -- it's been one of the defining themes of my professional career.
-I now have a clearer sense of where my edge lies as an angel investor, and it comes down to three facts:
+I now have a clearer sense of where my edge is, and it comes down to three facts:

 * Most investors have no founder experience.
 * Most founders turned angels have no investing experience.